Bobbleheads

 There are now more than a million bobblehead dolls being pumped out each month from a factory in China.
 You can expect to see dolls of Roberto Alomar, Mark McGwire and Chipper Jones in the last few weeks of baseball season and you'll see several NFL bobblehead days once football season starts.

 Do you have a bobblehead doll?
-Or is there a bobblehead doll you'd like to see?
-Send your bobblehead brainstorms to Kidzworld.
+Or is there a bobblehead doll you'd like to see? your bobblehead brainstorms to Kidzworld.

 Bits of Bobble